graphhopper/graphhopper/README.md

 ### Installation and Usage

-Java and Maven are required.
+Java 8 and Maven >=3.3 are required.
+For the 'core' module Java 7 is sufficient.

 Then you need to import the area you want to do map-matching on: